tjha/human-supervisor/Spikes/product/questions.md

 1. How many concurrent customers can call a single SMB?
 Let's say the limit is 5, would the rest be in a call waiting?
 How high can we make this limit (more of a technical/cost question.)
+1. Can the learnings of an agent for one SMB also be part of the KnowledgeBase for an agent for another SMB?